hamzaghojaria/Maps-Alert-Scheduler/README.md

 # 🗺️ Maps Alert Scheduler

-The **Maps Alert App** is a trip scheduling tool that allows users to plan routes, visualize them on an interactive map, and receive timely email reminders before departure.
+The **Maps Alert Scheduler** is a trip scheduling tool that allows users to plan routes, visualize them on an interactive map, and receive timely email reminders before departure.

 ---